toasterrepairman/toasterrepairman/README.md

 "can I hire you?"
 ```

-not now. you can contact me at `smol@toast.cyou`, though!
+contact me at `smol@toast.cyou`

 ```
 "what do you build?"
 ```

 mostly native Linux software.
 I'm currently working on [devtools](https://github.com/toasterrepairman/devtools), a handy toolkit for desktop developers.
 I also did a few dumb things like [qlip](https://github.com/toasterrepairman/qlip) and [rgtube](https://github.com/toasterrepairman/rgtube) to fill gaps in my daily workflow.

+professionally, I'm also comfortable with SRE/DevOps work.

 ```
 "music recommendations?"